fhir-fi/finnish-base-profiles/input/pagecontent/Encounter-id-for-ward-encounter-intro.md

 #### Why not use Location.managingOrganization?

-`Encounter`s `location` -field is a reference to `Location` that has a field `managingOrganization`.
-Use of this to find the organization responsible for the patient is problematic. `Location.managingOrganization` might change for different reasons (a room is assigned to another organization) and this would have an unexpected effect on the responsibility-concern. `Location.managingOrganization` is "too far" from the encounter to be useful in this context.
+`Encounter`s `location` field is a reference to `Location` that has a field `managingOrganization`.
+Use of this to find the organization responsible for the patient is problematic.
+`Location.managingOrganization` might change for different reasons (a room is assigned to another organization) and this would have an unexpected effect on the responsibility-concern.
+`Location.managingOrganization` is "too far" from the encounter to be useful in this context.

 #### Querying by physical location